amd/aocl-data-analytics/doc/nonlinear_models/nldf_intro.rst

 Defining a Nonlinear Model
 --------------------------

-A model is defined inside a :ref:`handle<intro_handle>`, in it all the components of the model are configured.
+A model is defined inside a :ref:`handle<intro_handle>`, in which all the components of the model are configured.
 In particular, any model is defined via the residual function, :math:`r(x) = \theta(t, x) - y`, where the pair :math:`(t, y)` are the data points used to evaluate the model's residual vector.

 **Residual functions**

-To train the model, the optimizer requires to make calls to the residual function which is `defined` using the  :cpp:func:`da_nlls_define_residuals<da_nlls_define_residuals_s>`.
+To train the model, the optimizer needs to make calls to the residual function which is `defined` using :cpp:func:`da_nlls_define_residuals<da_nlls_define_residuals_s>`.
-Some solvers require further information such as the first order derivatives (residual Jacobian matrix) or even second order ones, these are also defined with this function.
+Some solvers require further information such as the first order derivatives (residual Jacobian matrix) or even second order ones.
+These are also defined with this function.
 Refer to :ref:`nonlinear least-squares callbacks<da_nlls_callbacks>` for further details on the residual functions signatures.